MASTERAMARJEET/svelte-starter-template/README.md

   - `npm install`: This should install all necessary packages into a `node_modules` folder.
   - `npm run dev`: to see if you are able to run the svelte app.
 If you did not face any errors you are good to go.

-Run the following command with `<project-folder>` with name of destination folder

 ## Vite